-Information has been compiled from publicly available sources.
-This report analyses board composition data as at our 31 May 2023 cut-off date for inclusion.
-Remuneration data is taken from the most recent annual report published prior to 31 May 2023.
+Information was drawn from publicly available sources.
+Our cut-off date for board composition data is 30 May 2024.
+Remuneration data is taken from the most recent annual reports published prior to 30 May 2024.

-In some sections South African data is examined in relation to comparable detail from Europe and the Middle East, the better to illuminate key South African trends in a global setting.
-The comparison countries, and the number of companies surveyed in each, are:
+In some sections South African data is compared with data from our European Board Indexes to illuminate key South African trends in a global setting.
+The comparison countries, and the number of companies surveyed in each are as follows:

 France: 120 companies